docker commit -p [container-id] backup01

 # docker tag backup01 localhost:5000/backup-image:v1

 In this case localhost is the location name, and 5000 is the port number.
 Both can be changed if needed.
-It’s also important to remember that both the tag name and the repository should in the lower case for the tag to be applied correctly.
+It’s also important to remember that both the tag name and the repository should be in the lower case for the tag to be applied correctly.
 The process is complete with the push command initiation:

 # docker push backup-image:v1